jjaw89/fall-2024-smash-melee-top-8-prediction/README.md

 # fall-2024-smash-melee-top-8-prediction

-The data for this project will be /data/melee_player_database.db and we ignore it in the .gitignore file.
+The data for this project comes from https://github.com/smashdata/ThePlayerDatabase .
+It will be /data/melee_player_database.db and we ignore it in the .gitignore file.

 To Do:
 -make an enviroment.yaml for conda that matches the docker container.
 We might need to ignore the packages that depend on Cuda.